heikadog/zml/zml.md

 1. Ri-Ri/Akechi/Den (@risley1circus.bsky.social) is an open zoophile.
 1. Lash The Good Boy (@lashthegoodboy.bsky.social) is an open zoophile.
 1. Fiber Dog Z (@fiberdogz.bsky.social) is an open zoophile.
-1. ren (@natsus4ki.bsky.sknottedbitchocial) is an open zoophile.
 1. browserreal (@browserreal.bsky.social) is an open zoophile.
 1. CrouchingCC (@crouchingcc.bsky.social) is an open zoophile.
 1. dan (@grulfie.bsky.social) is an open zoophile.
 1. lexiretriever (@lexiretriever.bsky.social) is an open zoophile.
-1. pollywolly (@pollywolly.bsky.social) is an open zoophile.
 1. Lynx (@zoopsies.bsky.social) is an open zoophile.
 1. titaniumgiest (@titaniumgiest.bsky.social) is an open zoophile.
 They replied to Orion about being in "the zoo community:" (<https://archive.today/aV5nU>).
 1. Maxxy (@opossophile.bsky.social) is an open zoophile.